Tenants: Things you should know

 • Lamps, side tables

-A furnished rental has to provide the list required on the French public service website.
+To be considered a furnished apartment rental in France, a furnished rental must include a list of essential furniture and equipment.
 The furnished rental status could be revoked by law if the owner does not provide the minimum list of equipment required.

 Is it required to have a sofa in a furnished rental apartment?